 The program for Xavier Day has been modeled on the Jesuit high school "social justice summit" experience.
 Jesuit high schools across the country sponsor similar opportunities, and these play an important role in achieving the goals set forth for Jesuit high school graduates: open to growth, intellectually competent, religious, loving and committed to doing justice.
 Recently, Jesuit High School in Portland, Oregon focused on "Environmental Justice," while Saint Xavier in Cincinnati, OH, reflected on "The Opportunity Gap."
 About half of Jesuit high schools in the United States sponsor "social justice summits" where students may take time to reflect on their world and to consider how they are called to challenge injustice.

+In 2017 we were blessed to have Fr.
+Greg Boyle, S.J., founder and executive director of Homeboy Industries in Los Angeles, and author of the New York Times bestseller, “Tattoos on the Heart,” as our keynote speaker.
 Fr.
-Greg Boyle, S.J., founder and executive director of Homeboy Industries in Los Angeles, and author of the New York Times bestseller, “Tattoos on the Heart,” will serve as our keynote speaker.
-He will be joined by members of the greater Rochester area, as well as McQuaid students and alumni, who will keep the conversation going.
+Greg spoke to our students about the importance of reaching out and trying to be in kinship and solidarity with those on the margins of society.
+Students also heard from various local organizations that serve those in need in the Rochester area.
 To see an interview by "60 Minutes" about Fr.
 Boyle and Homeboy Industries, click here.
 To see an example of the transformative power of Fr.
 Boyle's work with a former gang member, click here.